waashk/starter-hugo-academic/content/publication/example/index.md

 url_video: ""
 title: "On the cost-effectiveness of neural and non-neural approaches and representations for text classification:"
-subtitle: A comprehensive comparative study
+subtitle: "A comprehensive comparative study"
 doi: 10.1016/j.ipm.2020.102481
 featured: true
 tags: []